devops4me/terraform-aws-security-group/README.md

 # Create Security Group Rules | Terraform Module

-Refactor to use this module and avoid **hundreds of lines of very similar security group** terraform definitions.
+**Avoid hundreds of lines of similar security group definitions** by refactoring to use this security group and rule creation terraform module.

+You specify every ingress rule you need in just one line with words like **ssh**, https, **sftp**, rabbitmq, **kube-control-plane** or openvpn.
+If you omit in_egress the ubiquitous "all-traffic" is assumed.

 ## Usage

-You specify every ingress rule you need in just one line with words like **ssh**, https, **sftp**, rabbitmq, kube-controller and **openvpn**.
-If you omit in_egress then the ubiquitous "all-traffic" is assumed.

- The most common usage is to specify the VPC ID and the ingress (inbound) rules To use this module simply declare it like below supplying it with a mandatory VPC id.
-If you omit **in_ingress** a default ssh rule is created.
-A default **all traffic egress rule** is also created but you can override this behaviour if you so wish.

-    module security_groups
+    module security_group
     {
-        source     = "github.com/devops-ip/terraform-aws-security-groups"
+        source     = "github.com/devops-ip/terraform-aws-security-group"
         in_ingress = [ "ssh", "http", "https" ]
         in_vpc_id  = "${module.vpc.vpc_id}"
     }